PUBLICATIONS

 Academia.edu

-This study explores how language shapes religious meaning by examining fictional objects, symbolic structures, and possible worlds within sacred discourse.
-Drawing on philosophy of language and semiotics, it argues that religious concepts function as intentional constructs embedded in coherent cultural systems, allowing communities to articulate and experience the sacred beyond empirical reality.
+This study explores how language shapes religious meaning by examining fictional objects theories.
+The paper argues that religious concepts function as intentional constructs embedded in coherent cultural systems, allowing communities to articulate and experience the sacred beyond empirical reality.